arinik9/epidnews2event/README.md

 * Update the variable `MAIN_FOLDER` in the file `src/main.py` for your main directory absolute path.

+* (Optional) GeoNames applies an hourly limit quota for API queries.
+In order to take advantage the GeoNames' API as much as possible, we are using multiple GeoNames accounts.
+The description of these accounts are found in the file `src/consts.py` (with the variables `GEONAMES_API_USERNAME<NO>`, where `<NO>` is an integer value).
+If necessary, you can also increase the number of these accounts.
+In which case, you need to update the files under `src/geocode`.

 ## How to run ?